airbytehq/airbyte/airbyte-integrations/bases/base-python/docs/tutorials/http_api_source.md

 Place any integration tests in the `integration_tests` directory such that they can be [discovered by pytest](https://docs.pytest.org/en/reorganize-docs/new-docs/user/naming_conventions.html).

 Run integration tests using `python -m pytest -s integration_tests`.

+### Step 9: Use the connector in Airbyte

+### Step 10: Set up Standard Tests

+The Standard Tests are a set of tests that run against all sources.
+These tests are run in the Airbyte CI to prevent regressions.
+They also can help you sanity check that your source works as expected.
+The following [article](../contributing-to-airbyte/building-new-connector/testing-connectors.md) explains Standard Tests and how to run them.

+You can run the tests using `./gradlew :airbyte-integrations:connectors:source-<source-name>:integrationTest`.
+Make sure to run this command from the Airbyte repository root.

+{% hint style="info" %}
+In some rare cases we make exceptions and allow a source to not need to pass all the standard tests.
+If for some reason you think your source cannot reasonably pass one of the tests cases, reach out to us on github or slack, and we can determine whether there's a change we can make so that the test will pass or if we should skip that test for your source.
+{% endhint %}

+### Submitting a Source to Airbyte
+If you want to submit the connector to Airbyte so it ships with the product by default, follow the steps below.
+Some things to keep in mind:
+* If you need help with any step of the process, feel free to submit a PR with your progress and any questions you have.
+* To run integration tests, Airbyte needs access to a test account/environment.
+Coordinate with an Airbyte engineer \(via the PR\) to add test credentials so that we can run tests for the integration in the CI. \(We will create our own test account once you let us know what source we need to create it for.\)
+* Once the config is stored in Github Secrets, edit `.github/workflows/test-command.yml` and `.github/workflows/publish-command.yml` to inject the config into the build environment.
+* Edit the `airbyte/tools/bin/ci_credentials.sh` script to pull the script from the build environment and write it to `secrets/config.json` during the build.

+If you have a question about a step, mention it in your PR or ask it on [slack](https://slack.airbyte.io).

 #### Step 10: Update the `README.md`